PM does not apologise after Nazanin tells him she lived in ‘shadow of his words’

 “I have to say the Prime Minister looked quite shocked, I think, when she said that, but I was really proud she did say that because she wanted to make it clear to him that she’s happy now, she’s grateful, she appreciates the fact that she is home now, but there was a time when the words had a big impact.”

+Mr Johnson said Ms Zaghari-Ratcliffe’s treatment at the hands of the regime in Tehran had been “odious” and discussed classified details about how he had helped with her release, an individual familiar with their discussions told the PA news agency, but the Prime Minister did not apologise.

+Mr Johnson later tweeted to say he “commended Nazanin for her incredible bravery during her ordeal”.

-Ms Siddiq added to the PA news agency that her constituent “didn’t mince words” with the Prime Minister, saying his comments had “haunted her for four-and-a-half years”.
+Ms Siddiq told PA that her constituent “didn’t mince words” with the Prime Minister, saying his comments had “haunted her for four-and-a-half years”.

 But Mr Ratcliffe said it was not an “abrasive meeting” and that it was “undeniable” that Mr Johnson was sorry for the impact his mistake had had, having publicly said he was sorry “if I inadvertently caused any further anguish”.